simongriggdotinfo

 Jimmy Joy

-Jimmy Vinyl (later Jimmy Joy), Massey, Auckland, May 1977
+Jimmy, Massey, Auckland, May 1977

-The first gigs, often using gear borrowed from Split Enz (who were unaware of the loan, being in the UK), were interesting.
-We got thrown out of the Auckland University Quad after trying to crash a gig by Th'Dudes (at my friend, and Dudes' singer, Peter Urlich's insistence); borrowed a van and driver from the NZ Anarchist society which was impounded by the cops when the driver refused to obey street signs; fired from a Catholic Boys School ball after one song-something to do with swastikas, not knowing Deep Purple tunes (the kids were chanting for Smoke On The Water, the band started a song with the riff then went into Coup d'etat), me booking them the gig by telling Benny Levin, the legandary 60s promoter, they were an "urban blues" band, and calling Brother Humphries a fascist; sold out the University's Maidment Theatre; featured in media 'fashion' shoots, and played the Elam Art School Ball (they got it!).
-Film survives of the last and is currently being restored by the NZ Film Archives.
+We got thrown out of the Auckland University Quad after trying to crash a gig by Th'Dudes (at my friend, and Dudes' singer, Peter Urlich's insistence); borrowed a van and driver from the NZ Anarchist society that was quickly impounded by the cops when the driver refused to obey street signs; fired from a Catholic Boys School ball after one song - something to do with the (now regrettable) swastikas, not knowing Deep Purple tunes (the kids were chanting for Smoke On The Water - the band started a song with the iconic riff then went immediately into Coup d'etat), my having booked the the gig by telling Benny Levin, the legendary 60s promoter, they were an "urban blues" band, and calling Brother Humphrey a fascist; sold out the University's Maidment Theatre; featured in media 'fashion' shoots, and played the chaotic but enjoyable 1977 Elam Art School Ball.

 Jimmy & Zero

-Zero & Jimmy, Jan 78
+Buster, Zero & Jimmy, Jan 78

 Newspaper story